If you don’t have time to dig through the whole guide, Ryka Devotion Plus 2 (women) and Brooks Addiction Walker (men) are the best shoes for sciatica.

 Can shoe insoles help sciatica?

-Yes, shoe insoles have a strong impact in relieving sciatica nerve pain.
+Yes, shoe insoles have a strong impact on relieving sciatica nerve pain.
 Custom orthotics are recommended to place in the shoes as they perfectly match your feet’ curvature and prevent a poor posture or an unbalanced gait.
-Due to this reason, the shoes that I have reviewed have a removable insole so that if it does not match with your arch, you can remove it and replace it with your custom orthotic inserts.
+Due to this reason, the shoes that I have reviewed have a removable insole so that if it does not match your arch, you can remove it and replace it with your custom orthotic inserts.

 Can high heels help sciatica nerve pain?

-Wearing high heels push your weight forward that causes you to flex at the hip to stay upright.
+Wearing high heels push your weight forward which causes you to flex at the hip to stay upright.
 This could generate strain in the sciatica nerve that results in pain problems.
 Due to this reason, a high heel is not recommended if you are a sciatica pain sufferer.